Deep Operator Learning for High-Fidelity Fluid Flow Field Reconstruction from Sparse Sensor Measurements: Results and discussion

 \subsection{Robustness to incomplete sensor measurements}

-In practice, it is not always possible to acquire all the sensor data due to connection loss or sensor malfunction, forcing the machine learning model to reconstruct the flow field from incomplete sensor observations.
-In such scenarios, the consistency in the reconstruction accuracy of the model is critical and can affect downstream tasks.
-Therefore, it is important to assure the consistent performance of FLRONet in case of incomplete sensor measurement.
-In this experiment, we evaluate the reconstruction accuracy of FLRONet-FNO and other baselines in the case of missing one or several sensor observations.
-We randomly remove one or a few sensors and measure the reconstruction accuracy of all baselines when they are reconstructed from the remaining subset of sensors.
-Particularly, we iteratively remove up to 20 random sensors from the original 32 and compare the RMSE and MAE of all baselines.
+In practice, it is not always possible to acquire all sensor data due to connection loss or sensor malfunction.
+In such scenarios, consistency in the reconstruction accuracy of the model is critical as it likely affects downstream tasks.
+For this reason, we are now validating FLRONet's performance in situations where sensor measurements are incomplete.
+Particularly, we randomly remove $d$ sensors and measure the accuracy of fields reconstructed from the remaining $(32 - d)$ sensors.
+Here, $d$ may go up to $20$.

-Figure \ref{fig:e4a} shows the performance of the FLONet with different branch nets and FNO-3D in the case of missing sensor observations.
-The result in Fig. \ref{fig:e4a} demonstrates a strong resilience to missing sensor data from FLRONet-FNO, FLRONet-UNet, and FNO-3D, while FLRONet-MLP is exceedingly sensitive to missing sensory inputs.
-As indicated in Fig. \ref{fig:e4a}, FLRONet-MLP experiences an exponential increase in both RMSE and MAE values as the number of missing sensors increases.
-In contrast, FLRONet-FNO, FLRONet-UNet, and FNO-3D all maintain robust reconstruction accuracy.
-Interestingly, all of these models leverage the Voronoi embedding layer to encode input sensor data, which likely contributes to their consistent accuracy under incomplete sensor measurements.
-From the sensor coordinates, the Voronoi embedding layer effectively encodes the spatial relationships among sensors.
-It allows the missing values to be easily interpolated back from their nearest neighbors.
-This interpolation mechanism plays as a buffer to withstand the degradation of input quality caused by missing data.
-Conversely, in the case of FLRONet-MLP, there is no mechanisms to incorporate any spatial information from the sensors; therefore, when some sensors are lost, their values are unavoidably dropped to zeros, which severely distorts the reconstruction results.
+Fig. \ref{fig:8} shows that FLRONet, FLRONet-UNet, and FNO-3D all maintain robust reconstruction accuracy.
+This robustness likely comes from the Voronoi embedding layer in these architectures.
+Leveraging sensor coordinates, the Voronoi embedding layer effectively encodes the spatial relationships, allows missing values to be easily interpolated back from their nearest neighbors.
+Conversely, FLRONet-MLP has no mechanisms to incorporate spatial information.
+When some sensors are lost, their values are unavoidably dropped to zeros, which severely distorts the reconstruction results.
+As a results, FLRONet-MLP experiences an exponential increase in MAE value with respect to $d$.